testdouble/test_data/README.md

 # The `test_data` gem

-**HEADS UP: 0.2.0 made a whole bunch of breaking changes to the public API and we haven't finished rewriting the README yet.
-Please bear with us while we work through it. 🙇**

 `test_data` does what it says on the tin: it provides a fast & reliable system for managing your Rails application's test data.